Experimental Realization of a Quantum Refrigerator Driven by Indefinite Causal Orders

 For higher temperatures, $P_{+}$ and $P_{-}$ eventually achieve stable values of 0.63 and 0.37, respectively.
 In Fig.~\ref{Fig2}(b), the input $\vert \psi_a\rangle = \ket{0}$ means a classical situation.
 Not surprisingly, no differences are observed for measuring the ancilla in the $\ket{\pm}$ basis.
-For other input states $\ket{\psi_a} = \cos\frac{\phi}{2}\ket{0}+\sin\frac{\phi}{2}\ket{1}$ with unbalanced superpositions, the results are placed in the Supplemental Information \cite{supple}.
+For other input states $\ket{\psi_a} = \cos\frac{\phi}{2}\ket{0}+\sin\frac{\phi}{2}\ket{1}$ with unbalanced superpositions, see SI \cite{supple}.

 The second important quantity is the amount of heat transfer between the working substance and reservoirs.
-In the ICO process, the average heat exchange can be defined as
+In the ICO process, the average heat exchange of the working substance can be defined as

 where $\rho_\pm = { _a\langle\pm\vert \rho_e\vert \pm\rangle_a}/{P_{\pm}}$ are the final states of the working substance when the ancilla is projected onto $\vert \pm\rangle$.
 The results are shown in Fig.~\ref{Fig2}(c) and \ref{Fig2}(d) for the ICO and classical case, respectively.
 As expected, nonzero heat flow only occurs in the ICO process.
 Measuring $\vert+\rangle_a$ indicates heat transfer from the working substance to reservoirs, which can thus be used to construct heat engines.
 On the contrary, the heat flow reverses which provides resources to construct quantum refrigerators.
 Due to the conservation of energy, the amount of heat transfer must equal for the heat-up and cool-down processes, \emph{i.e.}, $\Delta Q_+^\text{ICO} + \Delta Q_-^\text{ICO}=0$.
 Nevertheless, maximal heat flow happens at $T=0.8\delta/k_\text{B}$.